Klaus Tennstedt

-Klaus Hermann Wilhelm Tennstedt (/de/; June 6, 1926 - January 11, 1998) was a German conductor from Merseburg.
+Klaus Hermann Wilhelm Tennstedt (/de/; June 6, 1926 – January 11, 1998) was a German conductor from Merseburg.
 Known for his interpretation of the Austro-German repertoire, especially his sympathetic approaches towards Gustav Mahler, Tennstedt is widely considered one of the greatest and most influential conductors of the late 20th century.
-He worked with the Swedish Radio Symphony Orchestra, the NDR Symphony Orchestra, and other highly regarded ensembles such as the Berlin Philharmonic Orchestra, and most notably the London Philharmonic Orchestra, with which he was closely associated and recorded many of his celebrated recordings under the EMI label, including a cycle of Mahler's 10 symphonies.
+He worked with the Swedish Radio Symphony Orchestra, the NDR Symphony Orchestra, and other highly regarded ensembles such as the Berlin Philharmonic Orchestra, and most notably the London Philharmonic Orchestra (LPO), which he was the principal conductor of from 1983 to 1987.
+With the LPO, he recorded extensively, including a complete cycle of Mahler's 10 symphonies for EMI.

 Life and career

 He studied violin and piano at the Leipzig Conservatory.
 He avoided military service during the Nazi era by joining a Baroque orchestra.
 He became concertmaster of the Halle Municipal Theater orchestra in 1948, but a finger injury ended his career as a violinist and he continued as a voice coach at the same theater.
 Tennstedt then directed his talents toward conducting.
 In 1958, he became music director of the Dresden Opera, and in 1962, music director of the Schwerin State Orchestra and Theatre.

 He emigrated from East Germany in 1971, obtaining asylum in Sweden.
 He conducted in Gothenburg at the Göteborg Theater, and in Stockholm with the Swedish Radio Symphony Orchestra.
 In 1972, he became General Music Director of the Kiel Opera in northern Germany.
 From 1979 to 1981, he was chief conductor of the North German Radio Symphony Orchestra (NDR Symphony) in Hamburg, and during the same period (1979-82) was principal guest conductor of the Minnesota Orchestra in Minneapolis.

 In 1974, Tennstedt made his North American debut with the Toronto Symphony Orchestra.
 His first U.S. appearance was shortly after that, with the Boston Symphony Orchestra, on December 13, 1974, conducting an all-Brahms program.
 The following week, his BSO Bruckner Symphony No. 8 earned laudatory reviews.
 In Norman Lebrecht's The Maestro Myth, the story was told that when the Boston management asked Tennstedt what he wanted to conduct, he replied: "You mean I get to choose?"
 His appearances were so highly acclaimed that as a result, Tennstedt was invited to guest-conduct at the Tanglewood Music Festival and Blossom Music Festival in 1975.

 His only American opera engagement was a series of seven performances of Beethoven's Fidelio at the Metropolitan Opera, the last of which, on January 7, 1984, was broadcast.